tangram67/RMP/README.md

 **SACD** formats are also supported by using **DoP (DSD over PCM)** for compatible DA converters.

 Metadata (MP3) tags are read with exceptional high performance.
 Libraries with more than 150.000 entries have been tested and confirmed to work smoothly.
 Playlist management and export is supported.
-Also internet readio streaming is supported and radio station are managed via the Web UI.
+Also internet readio streaming is supported and radio stations are managed via the Web UI.

 Coverart is extracted from the file metatdat or from a JPEG or PNG file in the album folder (cover.jpg, cover.png, folder.jpg, folder.png)